 The three sources

 Errors are emitted from three origins.
-The payload passed to your handler always includessource and error; workflow- and activity-scoped errors also include the names below.
+Every payload includessource and error.
+Activity- and workflow-scoped errors also include stable ids and names for the run and workflow.

 source: 'runtime'anderroronly.